civican/legisinfo/42-1/bills/C-97/bill_text.md

 It is declared to be the housing policy of the Government of Canada to

+recognize that the right to adequate housing is a fundamental human right affirmed in international law;

-recognize the importance of housing to the inherent dignity and well-being of the person;
+recognize that housing is essential to the inherent dignity and well-being of the person and to building sustainable and inclusive communities;

-develop and maintain a national housing strategy to support improved housing outcomes for the people of Canada; and
+support improved housing outcomes for the people of Canada; and

 further the progressive realization of the right to adequate housing as recognized in the International Covenant on Economic, Social and Cultural Rights.